jimbaker/acrawler/README.md

             return fake_exit
 ```

-The use of `asyncio.Future` allows for the writing of constant coroutines and
-without introducing unnecessary `async` and `await` keywords in these tests.
-Because we should test exceptional paths as well, a TODO is to use
-`fake_reponse.set_exception` to cook an appropriate exception and validate
-business logic (it would fail with an exception, much like if it were run
-against an unavailable site.)

 See [PEP 492 -- Coroutines with async and await
 syntax](https://www.python.org/dev/peps/pep-0492/#asynchronous-context-managers-and-async-with)
 for more details on this protocol with `__aenter__` and `__aexit__` methods.